 Visualizing the proper chain of events can simplify things on the course.
 At the top of your backswing, your swing thought shouldn’t be "smash it."
 Instead, it should be about starting the sequence correctly.
 Here’s the order of operations for a great downswing:

 - The Torso Follows: As the hips begin to clear, the torso and shoulders respond, starting to unwind.
 The very important feeling here is that of your back staying to the target a little longer while the hips lead the way.
-It’s this separation between your lower and upper body This causes that create what is’s as "Lag"."".""
-This where create Where Where
+It’s this separation between your lower and upper body that creates what is known as "lag."

 - The Release Happens Naturally: Once the arms have dropped into this powerful position, your natural rotation through the ball will allow the club to release its power through impact with maximum speed, right where it counts.